History of the Jews in South Africa: Today

 Kosher certification in South Africa plays a significant role in the local Jewish community.
 Currently, there are three agencies operating in the country, namely the Union of Orthodox Synagogues (UOS) Kosher Division, Kosher Certified South Africa (KCSA), and MK Kosher.
 These agencies provide certification and supervision services to ensure that food products meet the strict dietary requirements of Jewish law.

-Judaism in South African music, has evolved with the introduction of new technology well articulated and educated hip hop music artists such as Pope Troy with his second and only global academically accredited Hip Hop music album in South Africa "Ancient African Gravity Guardian of Netanyahu, The Chronicles of Ezekiel" plays a role in ensuring that Jewish heritage has a significant footprint in Africa and the world as a whole, through music as a medium and a tool for spreading common knowledge and ideologues, the Jewish heritage and history remains strongly supported in South Africa, celebrating the Jewish culture, products and ideas as well as its religious prospects, have pushed South Africa away from, acts of anti-Semitism.

 Lemba people

 The Lemba, Remba, or Mwenye are an ethnic group which is native to South Africa, Malawi, Mozambique and Zimbabwe of mixed Bantu, Ethiopian and Yemeni heritage.
 Within South Africa, they are particularly concentrated in the Limpopo province (historically around Sekhukuneland) and the Mpumalanga province.

 Since the late twentieth century, there has been increased media and scholarly attention about the Lemba's claim of common descent from First Temple-era Jews.
 Genetic Y-DNA analyses have established a paternal Middle-Eastern origin for the majority of the Lemba population.